 Tripe promotes healthy digestion by ensuring there are sufficient digestive enzymes in your pet's digestive system with a balance of good bacteria and essential fatty acids.
 It can even helps your dog's digestion and improve leaky gut syndrome.

 Natural Vitamins and Minerals

 Green tripe also contains partially-digested greens, unlocking nutrients that may have been unavailable if your dog or cat ate the grass that the cow (or other grazing animals) did.
 The pre digested green matter is brimming with nutrients.
 Adding green tripe to your furry friend's diet can definitely improve the dog's gut health.

 Calcium and Phosphorus

-Green Tripe has a nearly perfect calcium to phosphorus ratio, as well as an optimal ratio of Omega 3 to Omega 6 fatty acids, making it nutritionally balanced.
-Green tripe is also acidic in pH, making it easier for your pet to digest – perfect for sensitive stomachs (though the smell might turn yours).
+Green Tripe has a nearly perfect calcium-to-phosphorus ratio and an optimal ratio of Omega 3 to Omega 6 fatty acids, making it nutritionally balanced.
+Tripe is also acidic in pH, making it easy for your pet to digest – perfect for sensitive stomachs (though the dogs love the smell might turn yours).

 All dogs require manganese, but if you feed a raw diet then it is even more crucial because manganese is typically found in fur and feathers and as an additive of commercial dog foods.
 Commercially prepared green raw tripes blends are well known for their manganese levels.

 Green tripe contains high amounts of lactobacillus acidophilus, a healthy probiotic.
 The beneficial bacteria in your pet's body, probiotics compete with harmful bacteria – like E. coli, listeria, and salmonella – for the same resources.